 Sunsuper’s 1.4 million members belong to a fund that’s dedicated only to them.

-Before combining your super, consider the potential loss of insurance and other benefits that you may have with your existing fund.
+Before consolidating your super, consider the potential loss of insurance and other benefits that you may have with your existing fund.
 Also, think about where your future employer contributions will be paid.

-You’ll just need your tax file number and, for each of your other super funds, your member number and the fund’s USI number.
-You can find your member number on a statement or other communication from the fund, and their USI number on their website.
-Once you submit the form, we'll take care of the rest!
+You'll just need your Tax File Number (TFN) and for each of your other super funds, your member number and the fund's USI number.
+You can find your member number on a statement or another communication from the fund and their USI number from their website.

 Not a Sunsuper member?
 No worries!